gaje85/kubernetes/00-setup-kops/README.md

  We need this instance to configure aws cli and kops and create cluster from this machine .

+min 2 GB is required , so can't use free tire ..

 ## 2) Install aws cli

 logon to the ec2 instance and install aws cli